 This page gives an overview of doctoral student’s status and the different possibilities to fund your doctoral studies.
 There is no tuition fee for doctoral students at the University of Tartu, including international students.
 However, it is essential to understand the different conditions and opportunities arising from different statuses.

 Doctoral studies are currently going through big changes that are implemented from the 2022/2023 academic year.
 The conditions vary according to the time of your matriculation.

 From the 2022/2023 academic year, doctoral student places will mainly be offered as state-funded junior research fellow positions.
-In addition, a person can be admitted as a student (without the employment contract of a junior research fellow) for self-funded study.
+If the faculty has suitable funding and willingness to supervise the student, it may also be possible to be admitted as a student (without the employment contract of a junior research fellow).
 The conditions of student places are specified in the competition information.

 You have been admitted to a student place and a junior research fellow position: you are a student and an employee of the university.
 The student status enables you to apply for different student scholarships.
 To gain international experience, explore the options for mobility grants.

 Good to know

 The junior research fellow's salary is comparable to the Estonian average and corresponds to the minimum salary rate of junior research fellows at the University of Tartu (which is in 2023 1,720 euros per month for full-time work, net salary ca. 1400 euros).
 An additional monthly salary or scholarship can be granted by the supervisor or the institute.

 Junior research fellows/doctoral students are not entitled to the doctoral allowance or performance stipend.